Middle Columbia River – John Day Pool GRP

 The river runs through the eastern plateau/steppe and then cuts through the Cascade and Coastal Mountain Ranges before entering the Pacific Ocean with much of the Middle Columbia located within the Columbia River Gorge National Scenic Area.
 As a result of the changing landscape, the climate surrounding the river changes drastically.
 The western side of the Gorge includes rainforests with an average annual rainfall of 75 inches.
 It is a place rich in wildlife, with forests, lakes, streams, wetlands, and more waterfalls than any other part of the country.
 The eastern Gorge has an annual rainfall of less than 15 inches, consists of a shrub steppe ecosystem, and is a place of rock bluffs and rolling hills used for farming and ranching.

 Humans have also had an impact on the Columbia River.
-Archaeological evidence shows that nomads were staying in the Gorge over 14,500 years ago, and that settlements were established as early as 11,230 years ago.
+Archaeological evidence shows that nomads were staying in the Gorge over 14,500 years ago, and that settlements were established as early as 11,230 years ago (Bureau of Indian Affairs, 2013).
 Well before the establishment of white settlements, the Native people had developed the largest trading center in the Northwest at the Long Narrows of The Dalles/Celilo Falls area.
-Celilo is believed to be the oldest continuously inhabited community on the North American continent.
+Celilo is believed to be the oldest continuously inhabited community on the North American continent (Dietrich 1995).
 The center linked a trade network that extended along the entire Pacific Coast and inland to the Great Plains.
 Native people living on the Columbia River received a variety of trade goods from all across the region, much of it received in return for one of their most prized resources — salmon.
-Salmon were central to the culture of the region’s peoples, a part of their religious belief system, providing sustenance and trade goods.
+Salmon were central to the culture of the region’s peoples, a part of their religious belief system, providing sustenance and trade goods (Ulrich 2007).

 Europeans and Americans began exploring and trading in the Pacific NW in the late 18th and early 19th centuries.
 In 1792 Captain Robert Gray explored the lower river and named it for his ship, the Columbia Rediva.
 In 1805 the Lewis and Clark Expedition traveled down the Snake and into the Columbia River, arriving at The Dalles/Celilo Falls area, which Clark noted as being a “great mart of trade”.
 Within the next 50 years numerous white settlements were established along the river by people following the Oregon Trail or arriving by ship via the Pacific Ocean.
 The earliest treaties were negotiated with the region’s Native peoples in 1855, and by 1859 Oregon had become a state; Washington followed, with statehood granted in 1889.
 The first salmon cannery was established on the river in 1866.
 In 1873 the USACE began modifying the river to aid navigation by removing obstructions, and from 1876-1915 building canals.

-The USACE further shaped the Middle Columbia River into its current form through the construction of dams, beginning with the Bonneville Lock and Dam started in 1934 and completed in 1938, to the McNary Lock and Dam finished in 1957, The Dalles Lock and Dam finished in 1960, and the John Day Lock and Dam, completed in 1971.
+The USACE further shaped the Middle Columbia River into its current form through the construction of dams, beginning with the Bonneville Lock and Dam started in 1934 and completed in 1938, to the McNary Lock and Dam finished in 1957, The Dalles Lock and Dam finished in 1960, and the John Day Lock and Dam, completed in 1971 (NW Council).
 The dams tamed the river’s once notorious rapids and created the sub-sectional pools of the area.
 Fish lost due to the creation of the dams were ensured by the Mitchell Act (1938) to be replenished by the creation of hatcheries.
-The dams inundated many of the Native American’s traditional fishing areas and in 1939, In-Lieu sites were promised to the affected Tribes to compensate for their losses.
-The USACE began constructing In-Lieu sites in 1953 and as of the publishing of this document in 2015 there are 31 sites located in the area covered within the MCR.
+The dams inundated many of the Native American’s traditional fishing areas and in 1939, In-Lieu sites were promised to the affected Tribes to compensate for their losses (Bureau of Indian Affairs, 2013).
+The USACE began constructing In-Lieu sites in 1953 and as of the publishing of this document in 2015 there are 31 sites located in the area covered within the MCR (CRITFC).

 The dams also provide irrigation and flood control, important to an area with substantial farmland (grains and livestock), as well as hydroelectric power to Oregon and Washington.
 In addition, the Columbia River Gorge, renowned for its stunning beauty and spectacular history, supports tourism in the area, providing a wealth of recreational opportunities such as hiking, fishing, mountain biking, windsurfing, and kayaking.

 Despite the diverse change in scenery surrounding the river through each of its various pools, the shoreline habitats remain relatively consistent over the course of the MCR.
-They can be characterized as exposed rocky headlands, wave-cut platforms, pocket beaches along exposed rocky shores, sand beaches, sand and gravel beaches, sand and cobble beaches, sheltered rocky shores, and sheltered marshes.
+They can be characterized as exposed rocky headlands, wave-cut platforms, pocket beaches along exposed rocky shores, sand beaches, sand and gravel beaches, sand and cobble beaches, sheltered rocky shores, and sheltered marshes (NOAA 1993).

 The Columbia River is the fourth largest river in North America and the largest in the Pacific Northwest.
-It originates in Columbia Lake, high in the Canadian Rockies, where it first travels northwest, and then turns south entering the US in Washington, where it eventually turns west and forms the border between Washington and Oregon before flowing into the Pacific Ocean.
-The river travels a total of 1,243 miles, providing drainage for approximately 258,000 sq. miles of the Western United States and British Columbia, with numerous tributaries, both rivers and creeks, adding to the flow along the way.
+It originates in Columbia Lake, high in the Canadian Rockies, where it first travels northwest, and then turns south entering the US in Washington, where it eventually turns west and forms the border between Washington and Oregon before flowing into the Pacific Ocean (USGS).
+The river travels a total of 1,243 miles, providing drainage for approximately 258,000 sq. miles of the Western United States and British Columbia, with numerous tributaries, both rivers and creeks, adding to the flow along the way (USGS).

 The flow of water in the MCR-GRP’s 200 mile reach of the Columbia River is controlled by dam outflows within each pool.
-The John Day Pool has a normal elevation of 262 feet above mean sea level.
+The John Day Pool has a normal elevation of 262 feet above mean sea level (USACE).
 Tributary rivers within the John Day Pool include the John Day River (OR) and the Umatilla River (OR) basins.
-On the Washington side, creeks entering the reservoir are part of the Rock/Glade watershed, WRIA 31.
+On the Washington side, creeks entering the reservoir are part of the Rock/Glade watershed, WRIA 31 (WA Dept. of Ecology).
 On the Oregon side, the John Day Pool is adjacent to the John Day and Umatilla watersheds.